dpkreativ/dpkreativ/README.md

 🔭 I’m currently working at PayVest with a team of developers to build products for Nigeria's Fintech space.

-🌱 Im also actively improving my skills on React and Node.js, and picking up other relevant skills I need to get my job done efficiently and on time.
+🌱 I'm also actively improving my skills on React and Node.js, and picking up other relevant skills I need to get my job done efficiently and on time.

 **⚡ Here are a couple of personal projects I've worked on recently:**<br>
 - [Fylo Landing Page](https://github.com/dpkreativ/fylo)(Frontend)<br>